Multi-party computation enables secure polynomial control based solely on secret-sharing: MULTI-PARTY COMPUTATION OF POLYNOMIALS

 \subsection{Three-party computation}

 Secure three-party computation can be carried out as in the framework of~\cite{Araki2016, Mohassel2018}.
 There, three non-colluding parties and a $(2,3)$ secret sharing scheme are used to multiply secret numbers.
 This enables to multiply two factors locally without communicating shares between the servers.
-Multiplication of $\secret{v_1} = (v_{1,1}, v_{1,2},v_{1,3})$ and $\secret{v_2} = (v_{2,1}, v_{2,2},v_{2,3})$ in a $(2,3)$ sharing reads
+Multiplication of $\secret{v_1} = (v_{1,1}, v_{1,2},v_{1,3})$ and $\secret{v_2} = (v_{2,1}, v_{2,2},v_{2,3})$ reads